 All students will be required to have their personal water bottle which goes home every day to be washed.
-No one will take a drink directly out of the drinking fountain.

 WASHING OF HANDS AND HAND SANITIZER

 Free-standing hand-sanitizing stations are positioned throughout the building.
 Classrooms have hand sanitizer available in the room, and students will be encouraged to use it.